Undergaduate Mentoring Program

 - Build confidence and awareness of self-efficacy to support persistence and resilience

-Applications for the Spring 2017 cohorts will be accepted until November 18, 2016.
+Applications for Summer and Fall 2017 cohorts are now being accepted.
 Students can complete the mentee application.
 Those interested in serving as mentors can apply through the mentor application.

 Program Director Megan G. Bernard, PhD AUD 356 || email@example.com || 312-341-3685